-The Company adopted FASB ASC 740 on January 1, 2007.
-As a result of this implementation of ASC 740, the Company recognized no material adjustment in the liability for unrecognized income tax benefits.
-At the adoption date of January 1, 2007, the Company did not have any unrecognized tax benefits which would favorably affect the effective tax rate if recognized in future periods, or accrued penalties and interest.
+The Company does not have any unrecognized tax benefits which would favorably affect the effective tax rate if recognized in future periods, or accrued penalties and interest.
 If such matters were to arise, the Company would recognize interest and penalties related to income tax matters in income tax expense.
-The earliest open tax year subject to examination is 2006.
+The earliest open tax year subject to examination is 2009.